udostm/cloud-risk-assessment-agent/README.md

-# Trend Cybertron AI Agent
+# Trend Cybertron - Cloud Risk Assessment Agent

 ## Introduction

-Welcome to the **Trend Cybertron AI Agent** project, an open-source initiative leveraging the Trend Micro Cybertron AI model in the NIM catalog.
+Welcome to the **Trend Cybertron - Cloud Risk Assessment Agent** project, an open-source initiative leveraging the Trend Micro Cybertron AI model in the NIM catalog.
 This project is managed by the community, and while contributors may offer support, availability can vary.
 Please provide detailed information about your environment and steps to reproduce your issue when opening a GitHub issue.

-For bug reports, please [open an issue](https://github.com/trendmicro/Trend-Cybertron-AI-Agent/issues/new/choose).
+For bug reports, please [open an issue](https://github.com/trendmicro/cloud-risk-assessment-agent/issues/new/choose).

 Contributions are welcome!
-Learn how you can contribute by visiting our [contribution guidelines](https://github.com/trendmicro/Trend-Cybertron-AI-Agent?tab=readme-ov-file#contributing).
+Learn how you can contribute by visiting our [contribution guidelines](https://github.com/trendmicro/cloud-risk-assessment-agent?tab=readme-ov-file#contributing).

 > **Note:** Official support from Trend Micro is not available through this project.
 Contributors may include Trend Micro employees, but they do not provide official support.